 ■ 2.
-The appendix to part 14 is amended by revising the heading and text for the "Delegation of Authority to the Secretary of Defense" to read as follows:
+The appendix to part 14 is amended by designating the appendix as appendix A to part 14 and revising the entry "Delegation of Authority to the Secretary of Defense" to read as follows:

-Appendix to Part 14-Delegations of Settlement Authority
+Appendix A to Part 14-Delegations of Settlement Authority

-Delegation of Authority to the Secretary of Defense
+Delegation of Authority to the Secretary of

 Section 1.
-Authority To Compromise Tort Claims.
+Authority To Compromise Tort Claims

-(a) The Secretary of Defense shall have the authority to adjust, determine, compromise, and settle a claim involving the Department of Defense under section 2672 of title 28, United States Code, relating to the administrative settlement of federal tort claims, if the amount of the proposed adjustment, compromise, or award does not exceed \$300,000.
-When the Secretary believes a claim pending before him presents a novel question of law or of policy, he shall obtain the advice of the Assistant Attorney General in charge of the Civil Division.
+(a) The Secretary of Defense shall have the authority to adjust, determine, compromise, and settle a claim involving the Department of Defense under section 2672 of title 28, United States Code, relating to the administrative settlement of Federal tort claims, if the amount of the proposed adjustment, compromise, or award does not exceed \$500,000.
+When the Secretary believes a pending administrative claim presents a novel question of law or of policy, the Secretary shall obtain the advice of the Assistant Attorney General in charge of the Civil Division.

-(b) The Secretary may redelegate, in writing, the settlement authority delegated to him under this section.
+(b) The Secretary may redelegate, in writing, the settlement authority delegated under this section.

 Section 2.
-Memorandum.
+Memorandum

-Whenever the Secretary of Defense settles any administrative claim pursuant to the authority granted by section 1 for an amount in excess of \$100,000 and within the amount delegated to him under section 1, a memorandum fully explaining the basis for the action taken shall be executed.
+Whenever the Secretary of Defense settles any administrative claim pursuant to the authority granted by section 1 for an amount in excess of \$200,000 and within the amount delegated under section 1, a memorandum fully explaining the basis for the action taken shall be executed.
 A copy of this memorandum shall be sent contemporaneously to the Director, FTCA Staff, Torts Branch of the Civil Division.